-- Checking data inputs used in the discounted cashflows on a sample basis to supporting documents; and - Assessing the adequacy of the disclosures related to the expected credit losses of the FVOCI debt securities and the related accrued interest in the applicable financial reporting framework.
+- Evaluating the reasonableness of the discount rates used, by referencing to the implied bond yields of USD bonds issued by comparable PRC real estate companies; - Evaluating the reasonableness of the application of multiple scenarios and assigned probability weightings in the fair value assessment model, by considering the available market information; - Checking data inputs used in the DCF adopted in the fair value model, on a sample basis, to supporting documents; and - Assessing the adequacy of the disclosures related to the fair value of the FVOCI debt securities and the related accrued interest in the applicable financial reporting framework.

-Based on the work performed, we found the assumptions adopted in the ECL assessment by management for the FVOCI debt securities and the related accrued interest were supported by the evidence obtained.
+Based on the work performed, we found the judgement and assumptions adopted in the fair value assessment by management for the FVOCI debt securities and the related accrued interest were supported by the evidence obtained.